lociii/homeassistant-overwolf-status/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

+### Disclaimer

+This project is not endorsed by or affiliated with Overwolf or Home Assistant.

 > *CURRENT STATUS*: Waiting for release of the Overwolf companion app

 ---

+# About

 Home Assistant custom integration that handles game events from Overwolf and broadcasts them as events in Home Assistant